You have finally found time in your busy schedule to mow your lawn. You’re happy to be able to get it done and out of

 - Connect the charging cables beginning with the positive cable first.
 This is the red cable or the one with the plus sign.
 Place the cable on the positive battery terminal.

 - Attach the negative cable to the negative battery terminal.
 This is the black cable or the one with the negative sign.

 - Do not touch anything that doesn’t have a rubber coating to prevent electrocution.

 - Set the charger’s voltage and amperage level to the desired level.
 The average volt level for lawn mower batteries is usually 12 volts.
 More amperage charges the battery faster.
 Start with two amps and work up to no more than 10 amps.
 A slow charge is best.

 If the battery fails to hold a charge it must be replaced with a new battery.
-You can purchase a new battery at your location lawn mower dealership, hardware store, or automotive store.
+You can purchase a new battery at your local lawn mower dealership, hardware store, or automotive store.

-Loose or Wires and Connections in Your Cub Cadet
+Loose or Corroded Wires and Connections in Your Cub Cadet

 Wires and connections can become loose with the constant vibration of your Cub Cadet.
 Make sure they are secure.
 While checking the connections and verifying the continuity is good, make sure the terminals are free of corrosion.